PaddlePaddle/models/fluid/text_matching_on_quora/README.md

     --config=cdssm_base
 ```

-You are supposed to get log like cdssm_base.log
+Logs will be output to the console.
+If everything works well, the logging information will have the same formats as the content in _cdssm_base.log_.

-All configs used in our experiments:
+All configurations used in our experiments are as follows:

 |Model|Config|command
 |:----:|:----:|:----:|